Helga-Lo/Helga-Lo/README.md

 - 👋 Hi, I’m @Helga-Lo
-- 👀 I’m interested in writing is programm for android and ios
+- 👀 I’m interested in writing  programms for android and ios